-Furthermore, such a PDM can also be easily applied to the case of absent features, by slightly modifying the penalty term (see \ref{apd:first}).
-This knowledge motivates us to propose a PDM which can be used to adapt traditional learning methods to problems with missing/absent features.
+Furthermore, such a PDM can also be easily applied to the case of absent features, by slightly modifying the penalty term (see Appendix \ref{apd:first}).
+This knowledge motivates us to use a PDM to adapt traditional clustering methods to problems with missing features.